shrimpeu/Churn-Prediction-for-Credit-Card-Holders-Using-Predictive-Analytics/README.md

 - Data exploration and preprocessing.
 - Feature engineering to capture customer behaviors.
 - Training and evaluating classification models.
-- Providing insights and recommendations for churn reduction.

 ---

 ## Objectives